awslabs/aws-sdk-swift/reference/0.x/AWSProton/ProtonClient.md

 ### `deleteEnvironmentAccountConnection(input:completion:)`

 In an environment account, delete an environment account connection.
 After you delete an environment account connection that’s in use by an AWS Proton environment, AWS Proton can’t manage the environment infrastructure resources until a new environment account connection is accepted for the environment account and associated environment.
 You're responsible for cleaning up provisioned resources that remain without an environment connection.
-For more information, see <a href="https:​//docs.aws.amazon.com/proton/latest/adminguide/ag-env-account-connections.html">Environment account connections in the AWS Proton Administrator guide.
+For more information, see [Environment account connections](https://docs.aws.amazon.com/proton/latest/adminguide/ag-env-account-connections.html) in the AWS Proton Administrator guide.

 ``` swift
 public func deleteEnvironmentAccountConnection(input: DeleteEnvironmentAccountConnectionInput, completion: @escaping (ClientRuntime.SdkResult<DeleteEnvironmentAccountConnectionOutputResponse, DeleteEnvironmentAccountConnectionOutputError>) -> Void)